aleksandra-s/IVISProject2/README.md

 ![Fig 14](discovery14.png)

-With Time series can see how the percentages of responses change over time, but no way to break down by happiness level.
-From my discovery the tabbed response layout was the best way to answer my question, which is disappointing.
+Time series shows how the percent distribution of responses change over time, but no way to break down by happiness level.
+From my discovery the tabbed response layout is the best way to answer my question, which is disappointing.

 # 2. Improving Online Analysis Tools